mdfarragher/IML/BinaryClassification/SpamDetection/README.md

 ### The SampleClassification.ConsoleApp project

-Let's do a quick scanof the generated code.
+Let's do a quick scan of the generated code.

 Go to the SampleRegression folder and open Visual Studio code: